 About MSA Architecture + Interiors

 MSA Architecture + Interiors is an active designer of restaurants, from local neighborhood eateries to national chains.
-The firm also has experience working on a variety office, healthcare, industrial, and residential projects.
-Founded in 2004, MSA Architecture has won several awards from the Greater San Antonio Builders Association and the Texas Association of Builders, and its work has been featured on HGTV, as well as in Urban Home Magazine and Architectural Photographers, among many other publications.
+The firm also has experience working on a variety of office, healthcare, industrial, and residential projects.
+Since its establishment in 2004, it has worked with highly skilled and knowledgeable professionals who have helped the MSA team hone its skills.
+So far, the firm has been recognized with several awards from the Greater San Antonio Builders Association and the Texas Association of Builders, and its work has been featured on HGTV, as well as in Urban Home Magazine and Architectural Photographers, among many other publications.
 Before opening the firm, Principal Architect and CEO Brent Anderson worked for Marmon Mok and other San Antonio studios.
 He received his master’s degree in architecture from Texas A&M University.
-The firm’s president, George Klein Jr., received his bachelor’s degree in architecture from Texas A&M University.
+The firm’s current president, George Klein Jr., received his bachelor’s degree in architecture from Texas A&M University.
+Along with a skilled team, MSA Architecture + Interiors is affiliated with numerous industry organizations such as the AIA, the International Interior Design Association (IIDA), and the Greater San Antonio Builders Association (GSABA).

 Global Award for Sustainable Architecture,